Spencer Pumpelly

-Spencer Pumpelly (born December 28, 1974) is an American professional racing driver who competes part-time in IMSA, driving the No. 44 Acura NSX GT3 for Magnus Racing with Archangel Motorsports as well as part-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro for SS-Green Light Racing.
+Spencer Lindsay Pumpelly (born December 28, 1974) is an American professional racing driver who competes part-time in IMSA, driving the No. 44 Acura NSX GT3 for Magnus Racing with Archangel Motorsports.
 A veteran sports car racing driver, Pumpelly has competed in IMSA and its predecessor series, the Rolex Sports Car Series and the American Le Mans Series since 1998 and 1999, respectively.
-He also has competed in the Continental Tire Sports Car Challenge and the ARCA Menards Series in the past.
+He also has competed in the Continental Tire Sports Car Challenge, NASCAR Xfinity Series, and the ARCA Menards Series in the past.